Real Estate Lawyer

 Your mortgage lender may necessitate the involvement of a real estate attorney in specific instances.
 Because the lawyer isn’t representing you as a buyer, you may be exempt from paying legal costs.

-If your state requires a closing attorney, keep in mind that, despite the fact that you hired and paid for them, they are regarded as a neutral party whose only goal is to finish the deal.
+If your state requires a closing attorney, keep in mind that, despite the fact that you hired and paid for them, they are regarded as neutral parties whose only goal is to finish the deal.

 Tip: If you hire a real estate lawyer as your advocate, they will exclusively represent your interests.
 If the attorney is representing your lender or as a closing attorney (in which case they are representing everyone’s interest in concluding the deal), you may choose to hire your own counsel.